In this article we’re talking about Sri Lanka Location, Where is Sri Lanka Located, Population of Sri Lanka, Capital of Sri Lanka, and Sri Lanka Flag.

 Where is Sri Lanka?

-If not go search and you will come across a tiny island Called Sri Lanka which is situated in the Indian Ocean.
+If not search and you will come across a tiny island Called Sri Lanka has situated in the Indian Ocean.

 It is undoubtedly one of the most beautiful islands in the Indian Ocean.

 The history says, there used to be a bridge that connected India and Sri Lanka, but with time it has disappeared.

 The geographical location of the Island is at utmost importance to the country, due to its value when it comes to shipping and the weather.

 Where is Sri Lanka on the map?
 Where is Ceylon?